Planning Your Wedding - Budget

-If you are planning a large wedding setting up a wedding website can be really helpful to both share and collect info.
-There are some small costs in involved in this.
+If you are planning a large wedding, setting up a wedding website can be really helpful to both share and collect info.
+There are many companies offering free basic wedding template websites.

 If you have your heart set on traditional invitations there are lots of ethical options available.
 You will want to put aside around £500 of your budget here + possible printing costs for name places, menus etc.

-As I am sure you know TogetherNess is a big supporter of local grown seasonal blooms!
-As well as being the ethical option it is also often more cost effective.
+As I am sure you know TogetherNess is a big supporter of locally grown seasonal blooms!
+As well as being the ethical option it can also be more cost effective.

 The cost of flowers is obviously dependant on how many you are hoping to have, but there are other ways that you can keep the budget reasonable here.
-If you have plenty of time and feel inspired you can buy in buckets of locally grown flowers for surprisingly reasonable prices and arrange them with friends and family the day before.
+If you have plenty of time and feel inspired you can buy in buckets of locally grown flowers and arrange them with friends and family the day before.

-You can start from £200 if you want to keep it simple, but go up to over £1,000 if you love the idea of flowers everywhere and someone else to do the floristry!
+You can start from around £500 if you want to keep it simple, but go up into the thousands if you love the idea of flowers everywhere and someone else to do the floristry!

 Dress and outfits